Priyam12111/Zip-plag-submission/plagzip/README.md

 A utility to check if a document's contents are plagiarised.

 ## Installation
-It can be directly accessed via this URL: https://afb4-122-161-52-189.in.ngrok.io/, making it easy to use.
+It can be directly accessed using the following URL: https://afb4-122-161-52-189.in.ngrok.io/

 ## Usage